What is most important when you decide to be a designer? These 10 things you need to sell gift baskets will point you in the right direction.

 An online presence allows local and international prospects to see what you offer, turning them into buyers who want what you create.

-Seek people who have expert knowledge specific to the gift basket industry to guide you.
+Seek people who have expert knowledge specific to making and selling gift baskets to guide you.
 It will save time and money in the long run.

 Time to begin

-Which of these 10 are you overlooking, and when will you make it part of your business so you thrive each day?
+Which of these 10 are you overlooking, and when will you make it part of your success so you thrive each day?